Health

 Increase efficacy and efficiency of existing efforts by reducing duplication and identifying collaboration opportunities.

-This strategy was developed because the community capacity assessment revealed that multiple overlapping coalitions and initiatives related to mental health and the social environment already existed.
-These community initiatives engage many community members and also leaders from multiple sectors such as government, nonprofit, public health, healthcare, education, and business.
-However, up until this time, there had not been an effective effort to centralize the "in-process" activities, communications and plans of various coalitions.
+This strategy was created because the community capacity assessment showed that there are already several groups and initiatives focused on mental health and the social environment.
+These efforts involve many community members and leaders from different areas, such as government, nonprofits, public health, healthcare, education, and business.
+However, until now, there hasn't been a successful effort to bring together and organize the ongoing activities, communications, and plans from these different groups.

 Why does this matter?